Blackymas/NSPanel_HA_Blueprint/docs/install.md

 That's it.

+> [!TIP]
-For a more compreehensive list of what you can do on your panel's settings, please refeer to the [Blueprint guide](blueprint.md).
+> For a more compreehensive list of what you can do on your panel's settings, please refeer to the [Blueprint guide](blueprint.md).

 ### Editing the settings in your automation
 You can always edit the settings in your automation to add some new configuration, edit some existing configuration or remove things.